The Ultimate Guide to Pets + Diffusers

 Have more questions about pets, diffusing and where two shall (or shall not) meet?
 Leave us a comment below!

-Disclaimer: We are not animal aromatherapists.
-Given that there are a limited number of studies on animal aromatherapy, therefore, we take a conservative approach in the matter.
-If you’d like to learn more, we recommend you follow animal aromatherapistshere andhere.
+Disclaimer: We are not animal aromatherapists, therefore, we take a conservative approach in the matter.
+If you’d like to learn more, we recommend you follow animal aromatherapists on Facebook here and here.